Trans-Arabian Pipeline: History

 Construction of the Trans-Arabian Pipeline began in 1947 and was mainly managed by the American company Bechtel.
-Consolidated Steel of Los Angeles was contracted to provide 980 miles of 30 and 31-inch pipe in sections 31 feet long in March 1947 (date of press notice) and the National Tube Company of Pittsburgh (a U.S. Steel subsidiary) for another 70 miles.
-This was the second pipe contract for Consolidated, then still busy with their plant's inaugural 214 mile 30-inch section of the Texas-California pipeline.
-Originally the Tapline was intended to terminate in Haifa, which was then in the British Mandate of Palestine, but due to the establishment of the state of Israel, an alternative route through Syria (Golan Heights) and Lebanon was selected with an export terminal in Sidon.
+Consolidated Steel of Los Angeles was contracted to provide 980 miles of 30 and 31-inch pipe in sections 31 feet long in March 1947 (date of press notice) and the National Tube Company of Pittsburgh, a U.S. Steel subsidiary, for another 70 miles.

+It was the second pipe contract for Consolidated, then still busy with their plant's inaugural 214 mile 30-inch section of the Texas-California pipeline.

+Originally the Tapline was intended to terminate in Haifa, which was then in the British Mandate of Palestine.
+Due to the establishment of the state of Israel, an alternative route through the Syrian Golan Heights and Lebanon was selected, with an export terminal in Sidon.
 The 12-inch Haifa branch and the almost completed 16-inch loop line of the Kirkuk–Haifa oil pipeline had to shut down in April 1948 due to the regional conflict, and it never opened again.

 The Syrian government initially opposed the plan.
-Four days after a military coup that overthrew democratic rule the deal was ratified.
+Four days after a military coup that overthrew democratic rule, the deal was ratified.
 The coup's leader Husni al-Za'im was overthrown and murdered 136 days later, but the project was unstoppable.

+The Radio Corporation of America (RCA) was recruited in 1947 to develop a telecommunications network for the project.
+RCA International Director H.C.
+Edgar oversaw the design and installation of the network that connected telephone and teletype signals from Tapline's Beirut headquarters to Ras el Mishaab on the Persian Gulf.
+Radio communications also served construction crews, camps, vehicles, and survey parties, providing eight voice channels, two teletype channels, and two control channels using VHF frequencies.
+Until the pipeline became operational in 1950, H.C.
+Edgar managed the network, which had already processed over 500,000 telegrams and 750,000 telephone calls.
+Once Tapline was active, a Radio Dispatch office in Beirut managed the oil flow by sending instructions via the terminal's radio room.